burningglass/cryptoservice/README.md

 ### 2.4 Run the service

-The following commands start this Node.js app (which is Javascript, therefore interpreted code when its end-points are invoked - on port 4000 in this case):
+The following commands start this Node.js application (which is Javascript, therefore interpreted code when its end-points are invoked - on port 4000 in this case):

 *In Windows*<br/>
 `set PORT=4000`<br/>